devmachiine/npm-ffun/README.md

 This is not a solution, as it only reflects the interface of a library.
 The behaviour changes from version to version, and sometimes even a 0.0.x bump is a breaking change anyway.

 What we want is a way to re-use code in a way we can rely on, without pushing breaking changes to consumers of shared code, while still having a way to signal updates (ex. security and performance improvements) people can opt into.

+## Futher work

+Function-level dependency resolution, especially dynamically, provides it's own set of challenges and concerns to use over a traditional package manager like we are used to.

+I suspect the dynamic resolution will have to be optional, to rather have a build tool so the developer can choose when to upgrade packages convently.

 <!--
 ## Detail